Review of our 6th visit to Diamonds Athuruga Island in South Ari Atoll in the Maldives - our 14th visit to the Maldives - in April 2012.

 …plus turtles, spotted eagle rays, stingrays, barracuda, tuna, white-tip reef sharks, nurse sharks, Glorious and Suzanne's Flatworms, beautiful hard and soft coral, and millions of reef fish at various dive sites.

-My 12 dives, plus torch hire for a night dive, plus sales tax, came to €780, which after being converted first to US dollars and finally to GBP, amounted to £637, ie £53 per dive.
+My 12 dives, plus torch hire for a night dive, plus GST tax, came to €780, which after being converted first to US dollars and finally to GBP, amounted to £637, ie £53 per dive.
 Thanks to Luca, Mara and Achim for some great dives.

 About ten pictures totalling approx two to three MB per page.